dhruvchandel/DC_adaptive_face_unlock/README.md

 Run the terminal in the folder and run main.py
 Atleast store one face in the system by navigating through the menu commands is the program.
-You are all good to go , the program will now be able to detect differences between your face and anyone else's.
+You are all good to go , the program will now be able to detect differences between your face and anyone else's and also adapt to the changes with time in the faces of the respective Users.